COVID vaccination triggers hope and skepticism in Germany | DW | 28.12.2020

 Nursing homes here have adopted strict precautions.
 Only close relatives who have tested negative for the virus are allowed to visit residents.
 But that hasn't stopped the disease from spreading.
 Therefore it is here that the new vaccine has been eagerly awaited.

 Only 12 of the home's 70 residents have applied to receive the jabs on the first day.
-That's a measure of the challenge facing the health authorities.
-Hubertus Diemer, head of the Red Cross in Brandenburg, says "It's about trust and convincing people to get vaccinated."
+That's a measure of the challenge facing health authorities.
+Hubertus Diemer, head of the Red Cross in Brandenburg, says, "It's about trust and convincing people to get vaccinated."

 The take-up rate is somewhat higher among staff.
 About half of those available have applied to receive the vaccine.
 "There is considerable skepticism," admits the director of the nursing home, Bianka Sebischka-Klaus.
 One of the problems she identifies is the speed at which developments have taken place.
 "When we started informing people of the plans, the vaccine had not even been approved."